 Honolulu Parks & Rec Lei Day Themes

-In addition, prior to the celebration, a Lei Court is chosen.
+Each year, a particular theme and specific flower/plant are chosen that must be used in lei submitted the annual lei contest.
+Contest categories and rules are published in January each year.
+In addition, a Lei Court is chosen.
 Members of the Lei Court must be knowledgeable in the art of lei making, hula, and be able to convey the spirit of lei aloha with warmth and dignity.
+Listed below are themes for upcoming years:

 - 2025 (97th Celebration).
 Theme: Hoʻokahi ka ʻilau like ʻana (1068).
 Translation: Wield the paddles together (work together).
 Theme material: hau (Hibiscus tiliaceus).
 Lei Court: Mākua (age 31 – 45).